panjiang/redisbench/README.md

 - Can take advantage of multi-core
 - Supports running on multiple machines at the same time, for testing a large redis cluster (The same hardware of machines are needed for )

+## Warning

+Testing data keys named like `benchmark.set.*`, make sure they are not conflicting with your keys.

 ## Help

 ```console